RoundTable

 Key Findings

 Throughout the research process, the idea of creative collaboration was a recurring theme when trying to find the best methods for efficient world-building.
-Multiple sources boasted about the benefits of collaboration from the potential for diverse perspectives in idea generation to the obvious benefit of splitting such a large project across multiple creators.
+Multiple sources boasted about the benefits of collaboration, from the potential for diverse perspectives in idea generation to the obvious benefit of splitting such a large project across multiple creators.
 Encouraging a collaborative environment for new creators to get started would help to lessen the potential for project anxiety from facing such an expansive project.

 Creating a solid structure for the world helps to keep the internal logic of the project constant.
 Developing a starting framework is crucial for effective and cohesive worldbuilding.
 Providing new users with a strong foundation of fundamental concepts can help jumpstart their creative process and facilitate ideation.
 Allowing them to focus on the creative aspect of worldbuilding and less on organization.
 This method helps to develop a rich world that does not revolve around a character.